List of UK singles chart number ones of the 2000s

-The UK Singles Chart is compiled by the Official Charts Company (OCC) on behalf of the British record industry.
+The UK singles chart is compiled by the Official Charts Company (OCC) on behalf of the British record industry.
 In the 2000s the chart week ran from Sunday to Saturday, and the top 40 singles were revealed each Sunday on BBC Radio 1.
-Before the advent of music downloads, it was based entirely on sales of physical singles from retail outlets, but since 2005 permanent downloads have been included in the chart compilation.
+At the start of the decade, before the advent of legal music downloads, it was based entirely on sales of physical singles from retail outlets, but in 2005 permanent downloads began to be included in the chart compilation.

-During the 2000s, 275 singles reached the No. 1 position on the chart, the most of any decade so far.
+During the 2000s, 274 singles reached the No. 1 position on the chart, the most of any decade so far.
 Over this period, Westlife were the most successful group and music act at reaching the top spot, with 11 No. 1 singles.
 Rihanna and Jay-Z's song "Umbrella" spent 10 weeks at No. 1 in 2007, the longest spell at the top of the charts since Wet Wet Wet's 1994 hit "Love Is All Around", which topped the charts for 15 weeks.
 The Internet allowed music to be heard by vast numbers of people on social networking sites such as YouTube and Myspace; it also increased piracy.
 This and the introduction of the UK Singles Downloads Chart in 2004 led to a decrease in record sales and a reduction in the number of copies sold of a No. 1 record on the singles chart.
 Gnarls Barkley's "Crazy" became the first song to reach the top of the charts based on downloads alone in 2006, remaining at No. 1 for nine consecutive weeks.

 Physical single sales had been falling for more than a decade but digital single sales finally turned the trend around in 2008 with combined physical and digital single sales growing 33% over the previous year.
 Lily Allen made herself known on the Internet through her Myspace page, and following this exposure, her debut single "Smile" peaked at No. 1.
 Three years later, her single "The Fear" topped the chart for four consecutive weeks, being the longest running No. 1 single of 2009.